radiantspace/test-automation-talk/calculator-apps/python-calculator-app/README.md

 - Flask

 ### Installation
-1. Clone the repository to your local machine.
+1. Set up a Codespace from this repo (Recommended).
+Alternatively, clone the repository to your local machine.
-2. Navigate to the `python-calculator-app` directory.
+2. Navigate to the `calculator-apps/python-calculator-app` directory.
 3. Install the required dependencies using `pip install -r requirements.txt`.

 ### Running the App